This kit was designed and built with 3 major objectives:

-Installing Fuel Return Tee: First Generation kits had a “Clarks Turbo Fuel Return Tee” but only has a 3/16 return line size.
-This is border-line large enough for EFI pumps, but will require a larger size if using a MPI or higher flow pump due to back pressure.
-Some have brazed a 5/16 tube “after removing from vehicle” return into the filler assembly because of the difficulty of installing that part.
+Installing Fuel Return Tee: Braze a 5/16 tube into the fuel tube “after removing from vehicle” return into the filler assembly because of the difficulty of installing that part.
 FC’s have a return threaded hole already in the tank, but tank will have to be removed to attach to location.

 Spark Plug Wires: These special wires are already sized for your Corvair with the DIS Pack in the normal position.
 See the attached pics for suggested routing and ensure you protect the wires from scuffing as many moving parts are close by.
 Spark plug wires are only available in black.

 O2 Sensor Bung: Welding of the bung should be accomplished where the sensor will remain at least level or higher plane with ground to prevent accumulation of moisture in the sensor.
 On all exhaust systems, it is recommended that it be placed within a few inches of the exhaust log on the driver’s side.
 Choose a location that the sensor not to bump or hit other components during suspension travel.
 The O2 sensor must be close enough to the hot exhaust stream to produce feedback even during cold days at idle.
 Moving the sensor too far away from the exhaust log or exhaust leaks will cause inaccurate readings and may damage engine. (lean condition).